 Having done our research we knew that the ferry building was home to a food market, so heading that way seemed a good idea.
 However, we didn’t actually get that far.
 In Market Street we spotted Super Duper Burger.
 And what shall I say.
 It didn’t take us long to forget all about healthy eating intentions and get burger and fries for dinner.
 And when I say fries, I mean a proper portion of dirty fries, loaded with garlic and cheese.
-Which were super yummy… but were also upsetting my stomach for the next 24 hours.
-So not my brightest idea.
+Which tasted great… but were also upsetting my stomach for the next 24 hours.
+Not my brightest idea.

-But the burger pretty delivered what it promised.
+But the burger pretty much delivered what it promised.
 It was super-duper yummy.

 With dinner over, we decided to walk a little more and headed (once again) in the direction of the Ferry Building.
 Only to discover that the food stalls were mainly open during the day, so come 6pm most of them would close.
-Good thing we didn’t bank on getting dinner there.
-So instead we had a quick ice-cream for dessert.
+Good thing we didn’t bank on getting dinner there any longer.
+Instead we had a quick ice-cream for dessert.